 Extra fluids help keep the stool soft and easy to pass, but drinking more liquids does not cure constipation.

 When it comes to thirst, most experts say you should let your body be your guide.
-The Institute of Medicine's Food and Nutrition Board suggests that women get 91 ounces of water each day from foods and drinks and men should get 125 ounces.
+The National Institutes of Health suggests that women get 9 cups of fluids a day and men drink 13 cups for men on average.
 Remember, this recommendation includes the fluids that you take in from your food.

-In general, for healthy, average people, 8 cups a day is a good goal.
+In general, for healthy, average people, 8 cups a day is a reasonable goal, though there is not much scientific evidence to support this.
 Talk to your doctor about how much water is good for you.

 Vegetable juices, clear soups, and herbal teas are also good sources of fluids.
 Fruit juices, while hydrating, contain a lot of unneeded sugars